 It will open the CloudConvert website as https://cloudconvert.com/svg-to-emf

-7 Next, please check in "Save output file to google Drive" and then click on
+Convert.
+Next, please check in "Save output file to Google Drive" and then click on

 If you want to use the offline version, try Inkscape Software, which can convert to other vector formats such as emf and WMV.
 It is compatible with Windows, Mac, and Linux.